putilov_denis - stock.adobe.com

 Michelle WangSenior lead management officer, Wells Fargo

-"Especially now with all the regulations that are becoming stricter and stricter in terms of what type of data you can share," she said.
+"Especially now with all the regulations that are becoming stricter and stricter in terms of what type of data you can share," they said.
 "Everything now is PII [personally identifiable information].
 Not only the first name and the last name, but they consider everything PII."

 In the reinsurance industry, AI tools have the potential to solve many problems, but integrating them is the problem, said Dean Marcus, an actuary at Guy Carpenter & Company, a reinsurance company based in New York.